NativeScript/firebase/packages/firebase-admob/README.md

 ### Display a banner ad to the user

-To display an ad to the user, get the reference to the `BannerAd` view and call the `load` method on it.
+To display a banner ad to the user, get the reference to the `BannerAd` view and call the `load` method on it.

 ```ts
 bannerView.load()